devtut/generate/docs/python/parsing-command-line-arguments.md

 ## Using command line arguments with argv

 Whenever a Python script is invoked from the command line, the user may supply additional **command line arguments** which will be passed on to the script.
-These arguments will be available to the programmer from the system variable `sys.argv` (=argv= is a traditional name used in most programming languages, and it means =**arg**ument **v**ector=).
+These arguments will be available to the programmer from the system variable `sys.argv` ("argv" is a traditional name used in most programming languages, and it means "**arg**ument **v**ector").

 By convention, the first element in the `sys.argv` list is the name of the Python script itself, while the rest of the elements are the tokens passed by the user when invoking the script.